acnash/CPRD_Additional_Clinical/README.md

 additionalFileList <- list(additional=additionalFiles, clinical=clinicalFiles)
 resultDF <- getEntityValue("smoking", additionalFileList, idList)
 ```
-The `idList` is either a list where each entry is a patient ID or it is a vector of patient IDs.
+The `idList` is a list or vector of CPRD patient IDs (patid).
+The code loads the CPRD clinical and CPRD additional clinical txt files.

-The returned data frame will include clinical data linked to additional clinical data, as such (IDs removed & all dates fabricated).
+The returned data frame will include clinical data linked to additional clinical data.
+For example, the output for a "smoking" lookup entity might look similar to (IDs removed & all dates fabricated):

 ![Image of smoking output](https://github.com/acnash/CPRD_Additional_Clinical/blob/master/smoking.PNG)

-Further information on how to use should be forth coming in an F1000 publication.
+Further information on how to use should be forth coming in a F1000 publication.